kubernetes-hy/kubernetes-hy.github.io/data/part-2/5-monitoring.md

 $ helm repo add stable https://charts.helm.sh/stable
 ```

 And after that we can install [kube-prometheus-stack](https://artifacthub.io/packages/helm/prometheus-community/kube-prometheus-stack).
-By default this would put everything to the default namespace.
+By default, this would put everything to the default namespace.
+Let's create a new namespace and move it there.

 ```console
 $ kubectl create namespace prometheus